JustinWoodring/justinwoodring-site/content/research/QATT&CK Poster.md

 +++
-title = "QATT&CK: An Extended Framework for Classifying Adversarial Techniques and Tactics Threatening Quantum Computing Infrastructure Based On MITRE's ATT&CK" date = 2025-02-01
+title = "QATT&CK: Threat-Intelligence For Understanding the Hybridization of Utility-Scale Quantum Computers Based on ATT&CK" date = 2025-02-01
 +++